mgsloan/mgsloan-site/posts/deck-desk/post.md

 ---

-In the last couple years, I've been experimenting with some approaches for outside computer use.
+In the last couple years, I've been experimenting with some approaches for outdoor computer use.
 For *way* too long, I'd felt compelled to stay indoors to use the computer for any substantial chunk of time.
 Happily, I've found some ways to use my computer outside which work quite well for me, and I hope they might work well for you too!

 One way to work outside is to simply take your laptop outside.
-However, I find that for me using a laptop alone is not sustainable for much more than an hour or two, and even then, it just doesn't feel great.
+However, I find that for me using only laptop is not sustainable for much more than an hour or two, and even then, it just doesn't feel very comfortable.
 The laptop's screen is adjacent to the keyboard, which means typically neither are positioned ergonomically.
 See the illustration at the beginning of my [post about comfortable airplane computing][]

 [post about comfortable airplane computing]: /posts/comfortable-airplane-computing/